BuvinJT/automacdoc/README.md

 - `-c` specifies "code snippets" are to be included in the documentation.

-- `-s` specifies that, to end of the process, MkDocs should "serve" the site locally and load it into your default browser for review.
+- `-s` specifies that MkDocs should "serve" the site locally and load it into your default browser for review.

 ### Magic Docs Example